Ryan-AW/Login-Page/README.md

 [~] sudo chmod 777 [folder/Login-Data.db]

-This is to allow the SQLITE3 Database file to enable write-mode for registering.
+This is to allow the SQLITE3 Database file to enable write-mode for Logging In and Registering.

 ![](images/Login-Page.png)
 ![](images/Registration-Page.png)